Module Lifecycle

 Module Service Provider Hooks

-In addition to events, modules can implement lifecycle methods in their service providers:
+In addition to lifecycle hooks, modules can implement lifecycle methods in their service providers:

 Register Phase